Flexible-length Text Infilling for Discrete Diffusion Models: Approach

 \subsection{Implementation Details}

-Due to compute constraints, we implement our framework on SEDD \cite{lou2024discretediffusionmodelingestimating}.
-Our flexible position diffusion component is orthogonal to existing text diffusion methods and minimally alters the permutation of text tokens for infilling.
-This design allows DDOT to integrate seamlessly with various pretrained text diffusion models.

 We extend SEDD, which is based on the Diffusion Transformer architecture \cite{peebles2023scalable}, with two additional modules.
-First, we introduce a learnable type embedding applied directly after the token embedding lookup.
-This embedding indicates whether a token is part of the prompt or the masked response ($x \in x^p$ or $x \in x^r$), which is critical for assigning each token to the correct OT flow.
-Second, we add a linear head at the end of the diffusion transformer to compute $v_\theta(z_t, t)$.
+First, we introduce a learnable type embedding applied directly after the token-embedding lookup.
+This embedding indicates whether a token is part of the prompt or the masked response (\(x_i \in x^p\) or \(x_i \in x^np\)), which is critical for assigning each token to the correct OT flow.
+Second, we add a linear head at the end of the Diffusion Transformer to compute \(v_\theta(z_t, t)\).
+The model architecture is available in \autoref{fig:method}.

-To incorporate continuous positional information, we scale $z_t$ from the range $[-1, 1]$ to match the context length of the original pretrained model (1024).
+To incorporate continuous positional information, we scale \(z_t\) from \([-1, 1]\) to match the context length of the original pretrained model (1024).
 We then use Rotary Position Embeddings \cite{su2024roformer}, a standard technique in discrete diffusion models.
-Implementation details can be found in subsection \ref{subsec:hyperparam}.
+Implementation details can be found in Subsection~\ref{subsec:hyperparam}.